Skip to content

 Retail Casinos in Ohio

-If you’re itching for live action, Ohio has 11 state-licensed casinos and racinos offering slots, table games, and poker.
-Whether you’re near Columbus, Cincinnati, Cleveland, or Dayton, there’s a spot within reach.
-Here’s a breakdown of the top options:
+If you’re craving some live casino action, Ohio has 11 state-licensed casinos and racinos with slots, table games, and poker.
+Whether you’re near Columbus, Cincinnati, Cleveland, or Dayton, there’s usually a place within reach… Here’s a closer look at some of the biggest and most popular options:

 Hollywood Casino Columbus Ohio

-- This casino in Columbus, Ohio is the largest in the state and features over 2,000 slot machines, 70+ table games, and a live poker room.
-With multiple restaurants and regular events, it’s the go-to Columbus Ohio casino for locals and visitors alike.
+This is the largest casino in the state and it really shows… over 2,000 slot machines, 70+ table games, and a live poker room.
+I’ve been there for a night out and the multiple restaurants plus regular events make it easy to spend hours without getting bored.
+Locals and visitors both seem to love it.

 MGM Northfield Park (MGM Casino Ohio)